Note: "ESX Admins" group name is configurable. "ESX Admins" will be used as the example group name in this KB.

 The cause of the issue can be any of the follows:

-Therefore it is possible to have an ESXi host that was patched from a version prior to Update 3 that have "ESX Admins" group logins working with "Config.HostAgent.plugins.hostsvc.esxAdminsGroupAutoAdd" currently set to "false" after patching to U3.
-The same can be said if this setting was manually set to "false".
+Therefore, it is possible to have an ESXi host that was patched from a version prior to Update 3 that has"ESX Admins" group logins working with "Config.HostAgent.plugins.hostsvc.esxAdminsGroupAutoAdd" currently set to "false" after patching to U3.
+The same can be said if this setting were manually set to "false".

-To remove the permissions for an AD group or to disable AD logins refer : Secure Default Settings for ESXi Active Directory integration
+To remove the permissions for an AD group or to disable AD logins, refer to Secure Default Settings for ESXi Active Directory integration

 Note: Ensure the correct group is configured in AD and on the ESXi advanced setting "Config.HostAgent.plugins.hostsvc.esxAdminsGroup".
-For additional information refer: Using the ESX Admins AD group on ESXi: domain membership and user authentication
+For additional information, refer to Using the ESX Admins AD group on ESXi: domain membership and user authentication

 To remove the ESXi host from AD: